osmandapp/web/main/docs/user/plugins/nautical-charts.md

 </Tabs>

 :::tip NOTE
 For more details on the classification of the surface details and the rendering options, refer to [OSM's seamark wiki](https://wiki.openstreetmap.org/wiki/Seamarks/INT-1_Section_J).
 :::

-### Disable Nautical map style

-To remove Nautical and display one of OsmAnd's conventional maps, do any of the following:

-- Disable Nautical plugin.
-- Change the map style to anything else then "Nautical".

->**NOTE**: Disabling the Nautical plugin does not remove loaded nautical data, so even if you change the rendering method from nautical to any other method when nautical data is downloaded, it remains visible on the map.